tenox7/wrp/README.md

 ## Installation
 * macOS - should just work
 * Linux/FreeBSD install `python-pyqt5.qtwebkit`
+* For sslstrip install `sslstrip`
+* For PythonMagick (Imagemagick library) install `python-pythonmagick`

 ## Configuration
-Edit wrp.py, scroll past Copyright nonsense to find config parameters
+Edit wrp.py, scroll past Copyright section to find config parameters

 ## Usage
 Configure your web browser to use HTTP proxy at IP address and port where WRP is running.
 If using browsers prior to HTML 3.2, ISMAP option may need to be enabled.
 Check configuration.